Bohon2025/Breakout_Final/README.md

 # Breakout_Final
-Breakout game in verilog HDL
+### High Level Overview
+For this project we needed to create the Atari Breakout Game using verilog HDL on the Quartus Prime IDE.